f3d0ss/hypermedia-2019-alterio-antichi-cazzola/doc.md

 - swagger-ui-express: to provide the a UI to the OpenAPI specification
 ### Discussion
 Describe here:
-- _How did you make sure your web application adheres to the provided OpenAPI specification?
-Which method did you use to test all APIs endpoints against the expected response?_
+- We make sure our web application adheres to the provided OpenAPI specification thanks to SwaggerUi because we generete it from the OpenAPI spec file with swagger-ui-express and we used it to extensevly test all the API
-- We extensevly tested all the API with the help of swaggerui
-- Why do you think your web application adheres to common practices to partition a REST-based web application (static assets vs. application data)
-- We crated API that are easy to understand and documented with OpenAPI specification, they accept and return only JSON object with the data, so that anyone can create either a web application, Android application or any other sort of application using the same API.
+- We think our web application adheres to common practices to partition a REST-based web application because we crated API that are easy to understand and documented with OpenAPI specification, they accept and return only JSON object with the data, so that anyone can create either a web application, Android application or any other sort of application using the same API.
-- Describe synthetically why and how did you manage session state, what are the state change triggering actions (e.g., POST to login etc..).
 - We managed the authentication with JSON Web Token, returning the JWT when the POST API for login is called.
 Then this JWT need to be added in the header of the calls to the API that need authentication
-- Which technology did you use (relational or a no-SQL database) for managing the data model?
-- We used MySQL database mainly because we found more documentation about it then other type of relational database
+- For managing the data model we used MySQL database mainly because we found more documentation about it then other type of relational database
 ## Other information
 ### Task assignment
 Describe here how development tasks have been subdivided among members